-On August 7, 2019, Snap-on acquired Cognitran Limited ("Cognitran") for a cash purchase price of \$30.6 million (or \$29.6 million, net of cash acquired).
+On August 7, 2019, Snap-on acquired Cognitran Limited ("Cognitran") for a preliminary cash purchase price of \$30.4 million (or \$29.4 million, net of cash acquired).
+The preliminary purchase price is subject to change based upon finalization of a working capital adjustment that is expected to be completed in the first quarter of 2020.
 Cognitran, based in Chelmsford, U.K., specializes in flexible, modular and highly scalable "Software as a Service" (SaaS) products for OEM customers and their dealers, focused on the creation and delivery of service, diagnostics, parts and repair information to the OEM dealers and connected vehicle platforms.
 The acquisition of Cognitran enhanced and expanded Snap-on's capabilities in providing shop efficiency solutions through integrated upstream services to OEM customers in automotive, heavy duty, agricultural and recreational applications.